Equipment List for UK Scrambling & Mountaineering Courses – In Summer Conditions

 - Warm hat and gloves

-- Water bottle and packed lunch – At least 1L Capacity.
+- Water bottle – At least 1L Capacity

 - Spare warm layer – Large fleece or light duvet jacket.